|

 The Nuremberg judgment

-The Fabius-Gayssot Act of 1990 forbids the “challenging” solely of the parts of the Nuremberg judgement (30 September and 1 October 1946) relating to “crimes against humanity”, among which the use of execution gas chambers.
-But it can be remarked that, of the 84,000 words of the judgement’s French version, only 520, extremely vague, are devoted to the gas chambers.
+The Fabius-Gayssot act of 1990 forbids the “disputing” solely of the parts of the Nuremberg judgment (September 30 and October 1, 1946) relating to “crimes against humanity”, amongst which the use of homicidal gas chambers.
+But it can be remarked that, of the 84,000 words of the judgment’s French version, only 520, extremely vague, are devoted to the gas chambers.
 That amount represents 1/160th of the text, or 0.62%.
-In other words, 99.38% of the judgement does not deal with these gas chambers.
+In other words, 99.38% of the judgment does not deal with these gas chambers.[2]

 Why such discretion?

-As for the various reasons for which Eisenhower, Churchill, de Gaulle, Elie Wiesel, René Rémond, Daniel Goldhagen, and the very text of the Nuremberg judgement are so reserved on the subject of the Nazi gas chambers, the revisionists have explanations which the Fabius-Gayssot Act forbids them to put forth.
+As for the various reasons why Eisenhower, Churchill, de Gaulle, Elie Wiesel, René Rémond, Daniel Goldhagen and the very text of the Nuremberg judgment are so reserved on the subject of the Nazi gas chambers, the revisionists have explanations which the Fabius-Gayssot Act forbids them to put forth.

 December 20, 1997